Iron Deficiency Anaemia

-Mild anemia may not have symptoms.
-Patient with more severe anemia will have tiredness, dizziness, and shortness of breath.
-If the person has underlying heart disease, the anemia may even cause chest pain.
+Mild anaemia often has no symptoms, but if the Hb level drops too low, this will result in symptoms of anaemia.
+These symptoms include tiredness, dizziness, and shortness of breath.
+If the person has underlying heart disease, the anaemia may even cause chest pain.